264Gaurav/airflow-with-docker/README.md

 `source .airflow/bin/activate`

-### 1. Run this on your terminal inside project at base roor :
+### 1. Run this on your terminal inside project at base root :

 #### This docker-compose.yaml uses the official apache/airflow images and sets up scheduler, webserver (API), workers, triggerer, DB (Postgres), Redis, and an airflow-init service used for initialization